Welcome to the 2018 Elliott Hayes Award, from VP of Grants and Awards Brad Rothbart!

 There is no application fee.
 Applications will be evaluated through a blind submission process.
 The application is open to all.

-Applications will be accepted from 1 August 2016 through 15 September 2016 at midnight EDT.
-All applicants will be notified of the panel decision and the winner will be notified by 30 November 2016.
-However, the public announcement will be embargoed until the presentation of the award at the LMDA Conference in Summer 2017.
+Applications will be accepted from July 13, 2017 through October 6, 2017 at 11:59 PM EDT.
+All applicants will be notified of the panel decision and the winner will be notified by January 18, 2018.
+However, the public announcement will be embargoed until the presentation of the award at the LMDA Conference in Summer 2018.

 1. For the purposes of this application, if you self-identify as a dramaturg, you are a dramaturg.
 If you come from a culture that does not view dramaturgy as separate from other parts of the creative process, or does not have a word for dramaturgy, and you feel your work fits within the rubric above, please contact me at firstname.lastname@example.org to speak further.